 Nairobi National Park is unique as the only protected area in the world with such a huge variety of animals and birds close to a capital city.
 It is a principal attraction for visitors to Nairobi and also serves many local residents.

-Nairobi National Park is one of the most successful of Kenya's rhino sanctuaries that is already generating a stock for reintroduction in the species former range and other upcoming sanctuaries.
-Due to this success, it is one of the few parks where a visitor can be certain of seeing a black rhino in its natural habitat.
+As a successful rhino sanctuary, the park has an excellent record for supporting the species and nurturing them until they are re-located to their former range and to other upcoming sanctuaries.
+Due to this success, it is one of the few parks where a visitor can be certain of seeing a black rhino in its natural environment.

 To the south of the park is the Athi-Kapiti Plains and Kitengela Migration and dispersal area.
 These are vital areas for herbivores dispersal during the rains and concentrate in the park in the dry season.

-For more information on our Excursion Packages and Rates
+Nairobi National Park Excursion Packages and Rates